Major, Bachelor of Arts Degree

 - Demonstrate knowledge of scientific reasoning and problem solving, including effective research methods.

-- Demonstrate knowledge of legal and ethical behavior in research and applied settings.
-Students should demonstrate knowledge of individual differences and the complexity of sociocultural and international diversity.
+- Behave legally and ethically in research and applied settings.
+Students should demonstrate a consideration of individual differences and the complexity of sociocultural and international diversity.

 - Demonstrate competence in writing and in oral and interpersonal communication skills.